Michigan City Sioux Falls Billings EBR-1

 butte that dominates this lava plain.

 After a hot flow of rhyolite boiled up through older lava, a second rhyolite dome pushed up a block of earlier basalt on its northwest side.
-They took thousands of years to reach their present shape, but geologically they are very recent structures.
+They took thousands of years to reach their present shape, but geologically they are recent structures.

 Almost no settlers were enticed to stay in southern Idaho; this was always just a place on the way to somewhere better.
 For some, the isolation was desirable.
 So desirable, that the government even prints a note on the sectional chart, "requesting" pilots to keep their distance.
 We're interested in an Idaho outpost that now tolerates visitors.